trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 These and other incidents further fuelled the discussion about how best to put the feeding ban into practice.
 Suggestions from the public ranged from the introduction of guards, to imposing fines on transgressors, and expelling them from the zoo.

-Other suggestions were focused on changing the architecture, instead of disciplining people: “Wouldn't it be appropriate”, wrote one visitor after the death of an elephant seal, “to put mesh screens all around and on top of the enclosures, or to surround the pools with windows and put wire mesh on top, so that it is impossible to stick even the smallest thing through?
+Other suggestions were focused on changing the architecture, instead of disciplining people: “Wouldn’t it be appropriate”, wrote one visitor after the death of an elephant seal, “to put mesh screens all around and on top of the enclosures, or to surround the pools with windows and put wire mesh on top, so that it is impossible to stick even the smallest thing through?
 Feeding bans are pointless; the animals must rather be shielded in such a way that deaths and illness no longer occur.”[^20]

 The architecture of the enclosures did indeed play an important role in the relationship between visitors and animals.
-In the early 1930s, the fences of many pens were replaced by trenches in the style of Hagenbeck's open-air enclosures.
+In the early 1930s, the fences of many pens were replaced by trenches in the style of Hagenbeck’s open-air enclosures.
 The Berlin Zoological Garden, too, boasted about “de-fencing” its enclosures in 1930.[^21] However, the distance created by these measures did not necessarily completely cut off contact – nor was it the intention that it should do so.
-Rather, the trench in Berlin's elephant enclosure was so narrow that, as zoo director Lutz Heck described “the animals could take bread from the visitors' hands with their trunks”.[^22] As a photograph from the illustrated magazine _Die Woche im Bild_ shows, the hippopotamus pool also still allowed close contact, enabling the visitors to continue feeding the animals.
+Rather, the trench in Berlin’s elephant enclosure was so narrow that, as zoo director Lutz Heck described “the animals could take bread from the visitors’ hands with their trunks”.[^22] As a photograph from the illustrated magazine _Die Woche im Bild_ shows, the hippopotamus pool also still allowed close contact, enabling the visitors to continue feeding the animals.

 <figure>